-The information provided to the valuers/management, together with the assumptions and the valuation models used by the valuers/management, are reviewed by designated officers within the Mizzi Organisation.
+The information provided to the valuers utilised by management, together with the assumptions and the valuation models used by the valuers/management, are reviewed by designated officers within the Mizzi Organisation.
 This includes a review of fair value movements over the period.
-When the designated officers consider that the valuation report on assessment is appropriate, the report is recommended to the company's Board of directors.
+When the designated officers consider that the valuation report or assessment is appropriate, the report is recommended to the company's Board of directors.
 The Board then considers the report as part of its overall responsibilities.

-At the end of every reporting period, the designated officers assess whether any significant changes or developments have been experienced since the last valuation report on assessment.
+At the end of every reporting period, the designated officers assess whether any significant changes or developments have been experienced since the last valuation report or assessment.
 This analysis is usually supported by an assessment performed by the third party property valuers or management depending on the complexity of the property being valued.
-The officers report to the Board on the outcome of this assessment.
+The officers report to the Board on the outcome of this assessment, which might indicate the requirement of a valuation report by third party valuers.